 A typical customer journey grows through the below five stages.
 Let’s have a brief look at them before we jump into the concept of how to measure customer growth.

 It is the stage when marketing teams are doing their job by spreading awareness of the brand or product to the target audience.
 In this stage customers get to know about the product for the first time and may or may not proceed to the next stage.
 According to a research, the average rate of visitors who convert to marketing qualified leads is 5%.

 This includes the stage where customers have onboarded, started using your product and have got accustomed to it.
 It takes months or sometimes years for the customers to reach this stage.
 For a typical B2B transaction, the initial marketing and sales conversion itself takes months to complete.

-Then the customer success team ensures the customer acquires all the necessary training and skills to use their products.
+Then the customer success growth team ensures the customer acquires all the necessary training and skills to use their products.
 Only after the CSM’s prolonged efforts of value realization and overcoming initial glitches does the customer adopt the product.

 After the customer has bought your product and has started using it regularly, it is important that they continue to drive value out of it.
 For it is only possible to retain them consistently only as long as your product is helping them in business growth.
 For a monthly subscription model, a recurring renewal for a good six months to one year means customer retention is achieved.

 Based on the customer’s satisfaction with your product, you approaching them for further business is called expansion.
 This could be in the form of upselling higher end products or cross-selling related products sold by your company.
 The credibility acquired during their initial usage of the product would decide their willingness for doing further business with you.